Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Numerical experiments

-For the Jester joke dataset, we consider different settings of $n_u$ and SR, and report in Table \ref{jester} the averaged NMAE, rank and running time (in seconds) after running each setting {\bf five} times.
+For the Jester joke dataset, we consider different settings of $n_u$ and SR, and report the average NMAE, rank and time (in seconds) for running the same setting {\bf five} times in Table \ref{jester}.
 Among others, the results of ADMM for $n_{u}=4000$ are not reported since the adjusting scheme of $\lambda$ is not available in the code.
 We see that for jester-1 and jester-2, Algorithm \ref{AMM} and \ref{HMAP} yield comparable even a little better NMAE than ADMM does, but for jester-3 they give a little worse NMAE than ALS and ADMM do.
 For all settings, Algorithm \ref{AMM} and \ref{HMAP} yield much lower rank and require much less running time than ADMM does.
 The ALS method yields the worst NMAE for jester-1 and jester-2, and require comparable running time with that of Algorithm \ref{AMM} and \ref{HMAP}.

 Next we consider the MovieLens dataset from \url{http://www.grouplens.org/node/73}.
 The dataset contains two subdatasets: the Movie-100K dataset and the Movie-1M dataset, and the rating range is from $r_{\rm min}=1$ to $r_{\rm max}=5$.
 The Movie-100K dataset contains 100,000 ratings for 1682 movies by 943 users, while the latter contains 1,000,209 ratings of 3900 movies made by 6040 users.
 For the Movie-100K dataset, we also consider the data matrix $\widetilde{M}^0=M^0-3$ so as to be consistent with the code of ADMM.
 We first randomly select $n_r$ users from $\widetilde{M}^0$ and randomly select their $n_c$ column ratings, and then sample the observed entries with the schemes in \eqref{sampling-scheme}.
 Table \ref{Movie-100K} reports the averaged NMAE, rank and running time (in seconds) after running the setting $(n_r,n_c)=(943,1682)$ {\bf five} times.
 We see that Algorithm \ref{HMAP} yields a little better NMAE than other three solvers do, Algorithm \ref{AMM} gives worse NMAE than ADMM does for ${\rm SR}=0.1$ and $0.15$; and Algorithm \ref{AMM} and \ref{HMAP} yield the lowest rank solutions for all test problems, but ADMM gives the highest rank solutions.